PBC48/ECE-3400-Fall-2018/docs/lab4.md

 ```
 The library makes it super simple to communicate with the camera using I2C.

 To have the camera capture the images we want, we must set some registers on the camera that deal with resolution, and camera clock.
-The following show how we wrote to the registers.
+The following shows how we wrote to the registers:
 ```cpp
 void setup() {
     Wire.begin();